AOlefirenko/mono/README.md

 &nbsp;

-Deploy a monolithic lambda app to AWS in seconds using [Serverless Components](https://github.com/serverless/components).
+Instantly deploy an http monolithic lambda app to AWS using [Serverless Components](https://github.com/serverless/components).

+It uses accelerated multipart uploads to s3, and layers for dependency management, which when combined speed up deployments tenfold!
+It's the fastest lambda deployment engine currently available, even with double/triple digit MB packages.

 &nbsp;